Time to emigrate – what next?

 For countries outside the EU, you will usually need a visa, depending on what your plan is when you reach your new country.
 Are you moving there to work, to retire, or join a family member?
 We recommend speaking to a visa and immigration specialist to ensure you carry out this process correctly as it can be quite convoluted.
 Get in touch for an introduction and more information.

 3. Research, research, research…

-If you are going to pack up your life and move to another country it’s important to make sure that you have put as much thought as possibly into your decision, and researched everything that needs to be taken into account – from visas, to property locations, to healthcare, job opportunities, schooling (if you have children), pet removals (if necessary) and much more.
+If you are going to pack up your life and move to another country it’s important to make sure that you have put as much thought as possible into your decision, and researched everything that needs to be taken into account – from visas to property locations, to healthcare, job opportunities, schooling (if you have children), pet removals (if necessary) and much more.
 Take a trip to the country in advance to view properties and make sure that you get a real feel for the area and the amenities and services available.